Mr. Graham Warwick - The Municipality of West Elgin

 Once the authority receives an application that contains all information prescribed by minister's regulation, accompanied by a fee, currently $1250.00, in cash, or cheque payable to Treasurer County of Elgin, the Secretary-Treasurer will accept the application as complete and commence with the deliberation process.

-Yellow identification signs are mailed to the applicant after the complete application has been filed.
+Yellow identification signs are sent by courier to the applicant after the complete application has been filed.
 These signs are to be posted immediately on stakes at each front corner of the lot to be severed, and are to remain there until the Decision of the Committee becomes final and binding.
 These signs assist the Committee member when visiting the site and also serves to notify neighbours of your application.
 Failure to post signs may result in a delay of a Decision from the Land Division Committee.
 Check frequently to ensure that signs are in place.

 The Secretary-Treasurer, on behalf of the Committee, by personal service or by regular or registered mail, shall give written notice to all persons and agencies prescribed in the regulation, of the time and place of the hearing of each application, not less than 14 days prior to the date of the hearing.
 Notice of Application will be circulated to property owners within 60 metres of the subject land.

 In making a decision on an application, the approval authority shall have regard to the requirements of the Planning Act, the policies of the official plan, the government's Provincial Policy Statement, agency comments, and input from the public.
 Anyone attending in person will be given the opportunity to address the Committee.
 The Committee members may also ask for further information or clarification at this time.